Keep Sydney Open

-Keep Sydney Open (KSO), is an organisation and political party based in Sydney, Australia, that advocates for issues surrounding the city's nightlife and night-time economy.
+Keep Sydney Open (KSO) was an organisation and political party based in Sydney, Australia, that advocated for issues surrounding the city's nightlife and night-time economy.
 The group is best known for its opposition to the Sydney lockout laws.
-It was renamed to The Open Party in 2020, then to Elizabeth Farrelly Independents in 2022.
+It was renamed to The Open Party in 2020.

+The party's registration was later utilized in 2022 by Elizabeth Farrelly, who formed Elizabeth Farrelly Independents for the 2023 state election.

 History and beliefs

 According to its website, Keep Sydney Open was founded by "a variety of key Sydney live music and performance venues, cultural organisations, artists and music industry stakeholders" in response to the "lockout regime" that was implemented by the Barry O'Farrell government in February 2014.

-The group says that it is concerned about the closure of venues in Sydney, particularly in the Kings Cross, Oxford Street and CBD precincts, the attendant loss of jobs and the damage to tourism, and a loss of vibrancy in Sydney's nightlife.
+The group said that it is concerned about the closure of venues in Sydney, particularly in the Kings Cross, Oxford Street and CBD precincts, the attendant loss of jobs and the damage to tourism, and a loss of vibrancy in Sydney's nightlife.
 Members have also critiqued the increasing privatisation of Sydney's annual New Years Eve celebrations, arguing it should be free to attend.

+In 2018 the Keep Sydney Open Campaign successfully registered as a Political Party to run in the 2019 NSW State elections.
+The founding members and management team consisted of Tyson Koh, Madeline Jane Dwyer, Joseph O’Donoghue, Eoin Maher, Iyanoosh Reporter, Allison Sims and Stephan Győry.

 The party was later renamed to The Open Party in 2020, but largely was dormant as the lockout laws ended.
-In 2022 when it was renamed to Elizabeth Farrelly Independents, named after Elizabeth Farrelly who is utilising the party to run for elections.